jorgeavergara522/is601-module1/readme.md

 15.	touch <file> - Creates an empty file
 16.	echo "text" > file.txt - Write text into a file (overwrites existing content)
 17.	history - Show the list of previously used commands
+18.	grep "word" file.txt - Search for a word inside a file

 Git Commands